Is Avon a scam? Will joining this oldest MLM company dealing with cosmetics be the break you so badly need from that 9 to 5 job?

 Avon now has its headquarters based in London, and is currently led by CEO Jan Zijderveld.

-Avon is heeding the call to modernise its methods, one initiative being its ebrochure, which is made available in 12 countries.
-Besides failure to modernise its sales methods, its financial toll also comes from deviating too much from its core business of cosmetics and skincare.
+The saving grace is that Avon is heeding the call to modernize its methods, one initiative being its ebrochure, which is made available in 12 countries.
+Besides failure to modernize its sales methods, its financial toll also comes from deviating too much from its core business of cosmetics and skincare.

 Avon has a whole wide range of product lines, mostly catering to women, with a small range of products now catering to men as well.
 These are the main categories of items that it carries: